gshubham533/Email-Automation/README.md

 Go inside "Setup Email Format" folder and save the subject of the email in "subject.txt" file and save body of the email in "body.txt" file.

 Step 3:
 Open "list_of_emails.csv" file and enter the email addresses to send in email column.
+[Feature] : To send email with variables.
+Add the variable column name after the email column in file (list_of_emails.csv)
+and then use the same variable column name in the body.txt file (Setup Email Format/body.txt) enclosed in a curly bracket (For Example: Dear {name},)

 step 4:
 Run HR_Automation.py script.